EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

   photo.new Template: "#photo.new-Template"
   Conclusion: "#Conclusion"
 ---
 *Ember Data* is one of the most ambitious undertakings in recent JavaScript history.
 It carries the promise of a persistance library that makes it easy to build large browser applications that interact with diverse APIs. *Ember Data* is evolving quickly as the Ember Core Team experiments and iterates the library to create a generalized solution that will work for many use cases.
 These changes introduce code with kinks that haven't been ironed out yet.
-When using *Ember Data* developers often find themselves digging into the library to look where the problem originates.
+When using *Ember Data* developers often find themselves digging into the library in order to find where the problem originates.

 Digging into *Ember Data* source code is easier for experienced Ember developers who are familiar with *Ember Data*'s history and Ember community.
-For a beginner, who is building a small browser app this can be extremely frustrating because its difficult to find the source of the problem.
-Innevitably, beginners waste days trying to figure out how to get their apps to make simple requests to their non conventional APIs.
+For a beginner who is building a small browser app this can be extremely frustrating because it's difficult to find the source of the problem.
+Innevitably beginners waste days trying to figure out how to get their apps to make simple requests to their non conventional APIs.

 This article was written as an alternative to that experience.
 The goal of this article is to help you undestand Ember architecture and allow you to buid simple apps without relying on *Ember Data*.

 There will come a day when *Ember Data* is a rock solid library that is easier to use than writing your own AJAX requests.
-Until that day, learn Ember architecture and roll your own persistance layer.
-This will give you the added bonus of understanding how *Ember Data* ties into *Ember* and what problems it tries to solve for you.
+Until that day, I recommend learning Ember architecture and rolling out your own persistance layer.
+This will give you the added bonus of understanding how *Ember Data* ties into *Ember* and what problems it's trying to solve for you.

 This articles walks you through creating a CRUD app without *Ember Data* to give you a better understanding of Ember architecture.